 - Step 6: Stir together and simmer on low, partially covered for at least an hour, and preferably two.

 Pro Tip: When cleaning roasted Hatch chile peppers, don’t run them under water to remove the charred skin.
-Doing so will wash away most of that smoky flavor that comes from the roasting process.
+Doing so will wash away most of that oils and smoky flavor that come from the roasting process.
 Simply remove the burnt skin with your hands.
-And leaving a few small little patches of that smoky skin will simply add flavor to any green chile recipe.
+And leaving a few small little patches of that smoky skin will simply add flavor to any recipe using green chiles.

 Tips for Success